 What you can eliminate if necessary

+If you must reduce your proposal's length, consider removing sections that provide the least critical value.
 If you must eliminate content, case studies would be the first section to remove.
 The second would be guarantees, if you've included them.
 The remaining sections should be preserved.
-If you must shorten them, carefully remove only details you deem genuinely unnecessary.

 Wonit's intuitive drag and drop editor with pre-built professional blocks makes it simple to add or remove sections as needed.
-The AI recommends optimal structure based on best practices, while you retain complete control to customize according to your specific requirements and client needs.
+The AI recommends optimal structure based on best practices, while you retain complete control to customize according to your requirements.

 Conclusion